-Since the 2013 season, the program has produced (66) players being recognized by the Suburban Council, (3) ‘Pitcher of the Year’ and (1) ‘Player of the Year’ awards.
-Six (6) players have been recognized by the American Baseball Coaches Association, in addition to, multiple draft picks in the M.L.B.
+Since the 2013 season, the program has produced (69) players being recognized by the Suburban Council, (3) ‘Pitcher of the Year’ and (1) ‘Player of the Year’ awards.
+Seven (7) players have been recognized by the American Baseball Coaches Association, in addition to, multiple draft picks in the M.L.B.
 June amateur draft.
-Those draft picks include Brandon Cogswell (2014 Oakland A’s), Justin Yurchak (2015-Chicago White Sox), Ian Anderson (2016-Atlanta Braves #3 overall), Ben Anderson (2016-Toronto Blue Jays), Bryan Warzek (2015-Los Angeles Dodgers).
+Those draft picks include Brandon Cogswell (2014 Oakland A’s), Justin Yurchak (2015-Chicago White Sox), Ian Anderson (2016-Atlanta Braves #3 overall), Ben Anderson (2016-Toronto Blue Jays/2019 Texas Rangers), Bryan Warzek (2015-Los Angeles Dodgers).
 Most recently former Shen player, Murphy Smith (2006-RHP) made multiple appearances in the summer of 2018 at the MLB level for the Toronto Blue Jays.
-Coach Christodulu and his staff have also received recognition during that time receiving the New York State ‘Coach of the Year’ award in (2016) and by the A.B.C.A. as Region 1 Division 1 High School ‘Coach of the Year’ award in (2013, 2014, 2016).
+Coach Christodulu and his staff have also received recognition during that time receiving the New York State ‘Coach of the Year’ award in (2016) and by the A.B.C.A. as Region 1 Division 1 High School ‘Coach of the Year’ award in (2013, 2014, 2016 and 2019).

 Suburban Council All-Star (Pitchers):

-2018 – “Pitcher of the Year” Brendan Disonell, 2nd Mitch Wright
+2018 – “Pitcher of the Year” Brendan Disonell, 2nd Team, Mitch Wright

 2017 – Honorable Mention, John Cady, Brendan Roberts